whoschek/bzfs/README.md

 *  SRC_DATASET: Source ZFS dataset (and its descendants) that will be replicated.
 Can be a ZFS filesystem or ZFS volume.
 Format is [[user@]host:]dataset.
-The host name can also be an IPv4 address.
+The host name can also be an IPv4 address (or an IPv6 address where each ':' colon character must be replaced with a '|' pipe character for disambiguation).
 If the host name is '-', the dataset will be on the local host, and the corresponding SSH leg will be omitted.
 The same is true if the host is omitted and the dataset does not contain a ':' colon at the same time.
 Local dataset examples: `tank1/foo/bar`, `tank1`, `-:tank1/foo/bar:baz:boo` Remote dataset examples:
     `host:tank1/foo/bar`, `host.example.com:tank1/foo/bar`,
     `root@host:tank`, `root@host.example.com:tank1/foo/bar`,
-    `user@127.0.0.1:tank1/foo/bar:baz:boo`.
-The first component of the
+    `user@127.0.0.1:tank1/foo/bar:baz:boo`,
-    ZFS dataset name is the ZFS pool name, here `tank1`.
+    `user@||1:tank1/foo/bar:baz:boo`.
+The first component of the ZFS dataset name is the ZFS pool name, here `tank1`.
 If the option starts with a `+` prefix then dataset names are read from the UTF-8 text file given after the `+` prefix, with each line in the file containing a SRC_DATASET and a DST_DATASET, separated by a tab